textpattern/textpattern.github.io/README.md

 3. Review the [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide).
 This is Textpattern’s baseline editorial guidelines across all project sites and written material.
 Here will be high-level rules about orthographical style, spelling, punctuation, brand name usage, and so on.
 (If you get a 404, the document is still under major revision.
 Skip to next item and please come back later.)
 4. Continue according to skill level or interest…
    * If drafting new pages (and/or editing existing pages): Clone this repository (we assume you know how).
 If aiming to draft something new, ensure you have already [proposed the page](https://github.com/textpattern/textpattern.github.io/issues/new?assignees=&labels=&template=propose-new-page.md&title=proposed%3A+) and got consensus.
 And use the [documentation page template](https://docs.textpattern.com/brand/user-docs-page-template) to start easier.
    * If editing existing pages only: Clone repository or use GitHub’s web interface, explained in next section.

 Whether you clone the repository or use the web interface to make changes, a pull request will be initiated and reviewed by repository owners.

+**Important!** Before making any changes to documentation pages, look at the [open issues](https://github.com/textpattern/textpattern.github.io/issues) list to see if anyone else is already assigned on the page *and* the issue appears with a ‘drafting’ or ‘editing’ [label](https://github.com/textpattern/textpattern.github.io/labels) on it, or any other label that suggest someone is actively focused on the document.
+If so, do not touch those pages until such labels are removed.
+At that point, if you’re still inclined, contact the assignee(s), if any remain indicated on the issue, and enquire about the document’s status.
+Version control is a wonderful thing, but there is a collaborative editorial workflow in place too.
+We don’t want to make roll-backs unnecessarily.

 ## Editing via GitHub’s web interface